-A total of fifteen pastors have served SCBC since its inception.
+A total of fifteen pastors have served SCBC since its inauguration.
 The first pastor was Rev. Edward H. Beverly.
-He served for four years and by the end of his tenure a new place of worship was being constructed.
 He was followed by Rev. T. Byrd, Rev. Tribbie, Rev. I.R.
 Clark, Rev. Joseph Brown (the only pastor to serve two tenures), Rev. W.H.
 Jennings, Rev. M.W.
-Rainey, Rev. Howard Jones, Rev. Clifton Whitaker, Sr., Rev. David Winters, Rev. Warren Atkins, Rev. Lawrence Wilson, Rev. William Bassett, and Rev. Dr. Jerome O. Lee, who was the first full time pastor.
-Over the years, twenty ministers have been licensed at and three ordained.
+Rainey, Rev. Howard Jones, Rev. Clifton Whitaker, Sr. Rev. David Winters, Rev. Warren Atkins, Rev. Lawrence Wilson, Rev. William Bassett, and Rev. Dr. Jerome O. Lee—who was the first full time pastor.
+Over the years, 21 ministers have been licensed at Spring Creek, and three ordained.

-In June 2001, God truly blessed our church family and we were honored to call Rev. Dr. Jacqueline E. Madison-McCreary and Rev. Dr. Micah L. Madison-McCreary to serve as our 16th pastor.
+In June 2001, God blessed our church family and we were honored to call Rev. Dr. Jacqueline E. and Rev. Dr. Micah L. Madison-McCreary to serve together as our 15th pastor.
 The church made history in calling a husband and wife ministerial team to serve as our spiritual leaders.
-Under their leadership, the church redefined its mission statement and established a variety of Christian education and discipleship opportunities to foster love, healing and spiritual growth within the congregation and to reach out to the community.
+Under their leadership, the church redefined its Mission Statement and established a variety of Christian Education and discipleship opportunities to foster love, healing and spiritual growth within the congregation and to reach out to our local and global communities.

-After holding worship services at Crenshaw Elementary School for almost four years, in June 2011, the church purchased a new facility located at 5130 Woolridge Road, Moseley, Virginia to accommodate our need for more ministry space.
-On August 28, 2011, the first worship service was held in our new site.
+In June 2011, the church purchased a new facility located at 5130 Woolridge Road, Moseley, Virginia.
+On August 28, 2011, the first worship service was held in our current site.
 It was a time of great rejoicing and thanksgiving.

-Walking in love and healing, we continue to seek God’s wisdom and guidance as we strive to fulfill our mission, which is to love all souls, to look for the unsaved and lead them to Christian salvation.
+Walking in love and healing, we continue to seek God’s wisdom and guidance as we strive to fulfill our mission statement, which is,“to love all souls, to look for the unsaved and lead them to Christian salvation.
 To live with one another in Christian fellowship, harmony and community.
 To labor with one another, in knowledge unto Christian maturity.
 And to live in the presence of God!
-Let the church say Amen!